A Few Things About Me

 I ask powerful questions that open up possibilities, allowing you to solve your stickiest problems.

-I’ve got a gift for recognizing blind spots and saboteurs, and for knowing which tools will best support personal and professional achievement.
+I’ve got a gift for recognizing blind spots and clarifying internal conflicts, and for knowing which tools will best support personal and professional achievement.

 Clients appreciate the way I balance precision with compassion, sophistication with approachability, and practicality with imagination.
 I focus on keeping our sessions engaging, productive, and enjoyable with grace, humor, and a touch of whimsy.

 These are the qualities my clients have relied on to help them take on new roles, let go of old beliefs, and find ease in their lives.